jbasile6/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for Direct Object Model.
+It defines a standard for accessing documents.
+It is a platform that allows programs and scripts to access and update the content, structure, and style of elements or classes in the document.

 2. What is an event?
+An event is something that occurs when the user or broswer manipulates the page.
+Page loading, mouse click, keyboard press/release, closing a window, resizing a window, etc. are all examples of events.

 3. What is an event listener?
+A procedure or function that waits for a specified event to occur in order to trigger.

 4. Why would we convert a NodeList into an Array?
+To gain access to the Array methods.
+Although a NodeList is an array-like object, not an array, it still has access to '.forEach' but does not have access to '.reduce', '.map' or any other array methods.

 5. What is a component?
+Reuseable pieces of code that can be used to build elemnts sharing functionality and styling.

 ### Git Set up